Vietnam Travel Guide

 The south of Vietnam experiences warm temperatures year-round with the monsoon season from April to November and the heaviest rainfall from June to July.
 The hottest time of year in Ho Chi Minh City in April with an average of 30 degrees centigrade, and the coldest months are November to January with an average of 27 degrees centigrade.

 If you are not from one of these countries or you wish to apply for a longer visa or a multiple entry visa, you will have to apply through the traditional method of contacting the embassy or through a third party.
+Mr Linh’s Adventures can help you to arrange visas at a reduced cost for visitors who book one of our tours.
+Applications must be made to us no later than 14 days before travel.
+Please contact us for the most recent information.

 What to pack

 This depends largely on the region you plan to visit and the season.
 In general, lightweight, comfortable, fast-drying clothing is a good option.
 If you are visiting in the cooler months, especially if you are in the north of Vietnam, it is advisable to bring some warmer clothes.
 Comfortable shoes, walking boots or sandals are all good options for footwear, but this again depends on your itinerary.
-If you plan on doing any trekking, we would advise you to bring some sturdy walking boots.
+If you plan on doing any trekking, we advise you to bring some sturdy walking boots.

 Some places such as temples or pagodas require you to cover your legs and shoulders so please remember to pack some suitable clothing as you may be denied entry if not dressed appropriately.
 You may also wish to pack mosquito spray, sunscreen and any other pharmaceuticals you wish to bring from home although these are readily available in most pharmacies and in some shops.

 Rice and noodles are the staples of the Vietnamese diet.
-They are often served with meat, seasoned vegetables, pickled vegetables and aromatic herbs.
+They are often served with meat, seasoned vegetables, pickled vegetables, and aromatic herbs.
 These dishes are often served with broth, either as part of the dish or in a separate bowl.

 There is also a large ion of high-quality international restaurants in the main cities and in some of the more popular tourist destinations.
 We advise that you avoid drinking the tap water or any ice that has been made with tap water and stick to bottled water which is easily available and very cheap.
 Please remember to drink plenty of fluids especially in the hot season or if you are taking part in physically demanding activities.